Skip to main content

 The Council has a number of social media outlets, which we invite the public to follow us on.

-Most online communities have their own rules and guidelines, which we will always follow.
-We reserve the right to remove any contributions that break the rules or guidelines of the relevant community, or any of the following:
+We reserve the right to remove any contributions – and to block those responsible – that break the guidelines of the relevant community, or do not comply with any of the following rules:

-• Be civil, tasteful and relevant.
+• All contributions must be civil, tasteful and relevant

-• Do not post the same message, or very similar messages, more than once (also called "spamming").
+• Do not post the same message, or very similar messages, more than once (also called ‘spamming’)

-• Do not advertise products or services.
+• Posts and comments must not advertise products or services

 • Do not impersonate someone else.